 - Kiosk users, such as students at a library, access shared devices in public places.

 In addition to the user type, IT must also look at where users are actually doing their work when considering VDI use cases.
 There are four main categories when it comes to location, as well.

-Local and remote workers, no matter which user category they fall under, make for good VDI use cases.
+- Remote and local workers.
+No matter which user category they fall under, remote and local users make for good VDI use cases.
 That's because they are in centralized locations where users will always have the connectivity they need to access virtual desktops.

-For kiosk users and task workers in particular, VDI works well because IT can use nonpersistent desktops where users don't save any personal settings and manage one golden image that covers all the desktops.
+- Kiosk and task workers.
+For kiosk users and task workers in particular, VDI works well because IT can use nonpersistent desktops where users don't save any personal settings and manage one golden desktop image that covers all the desktops.

 For mobile or roaming knowledge and power users, IT has to evaluate VDI use cases on a user-by-user basis.
 Some mobile users work in areas where they have consistent connections and won't run into any problems.
-They also may be close enough to the data center where they won't experience debilitating latency problems.
+Their client devices also may be close enough to the data center where they won't experience debilitating latency problems.

 Others could be working in remote areas, far from the data center, which would not work well with VDI.
 The same idea applies to roaming users who could spend much of their time in a less than ideal area to work with virtual desktops.